 The aim was to make the most of England-based researcher Professor Mark Willems’ visit to New Zealand.
 Professor Willems’ had found that NZ blackcurrants improved the performance and recovery of cyclists.

 To promote his findings and that of other NZ-based blackcurrant researchers, we produced a series of media releases that were not only covered by local daily media but also national media (Spoke Magazine and NZ Road Cyclist Magazine).
 Best of all, TV One’s Breakfast Show saw the implications this research could have for sportspeople and our local blackcurrant industry and featured a story on the growers, the research and Kiwi athletes who were eating blackcurrant supplements as part of their daily diet.

 Pegasus Health's Annual Report

-Frances Jerard - Fashion Designer
+Frances Jerard - Vancouver Fashion Week

 When Wendy Jerard, of fashion label Frances Jerard, asked us for help with promoting her debut at Vancouver Fashion Week, we knew we were in for a lot of fun!
 Wendy is such a creative, talented designer and it's always a pleasure to support local businesses.